2022 Houston Astros season: September

 Astros clinch AL West division title.
 The Astros clinched a fifth AL West division title over the last six season with a 4–0 victory over Tampa Bay in the two clubs' first meeting of the season on September 19.
 The win also granted Houston a bye through the American League Wild Card Series into the American League Division Series.
 Luis García (13–8) started the first five innings and won the combined shutout, followed by Brown (three innings) and Neris (one).
-José Altuve hit a leadoff home run (25) and Alex Bregman drive in two runs.
+Jose Altuve hit a leadoff home run (25) and Alex Bregman drive in two runs.

 On September 20, Kyle Tucker reached 100 RBI for the first time in his career as the Astros won, 5–0.
 Yainer Díaz doubled in eighth inning off Javy Guerra for his first major league hit.
 Starter Cristian Javier did not allow any hits until the fifth inning, the only hit given up in five innings.
 Astros pitching hurled their 17th shutout of the season and extended a scoreless inning streak to 21.
 Tampa natives Lance McCullers Jr. and Kyle Tucker led the Astros to a 5–2 win for the series sweep on September 21, the first-ever at Tropicana Field for the Astros.
 McCullers allowed both runs over seven strong innings to earn the win, and Tucker hit the go-ahead home run in the eighth inning.
 The Astros' scoreless innings pitched streak reached 26 innings, their longest since a 28-inning streak in 2012.